 HCV Hepatitis is a global health problem, and there has been a constant increase in chronic hepatitis cases in India due to Bloodborne –Hepatitis B& C with an approx. 354 million people worldwide, as estimated by WHO.

-The most common infectious tropical disease is Malaria and an enormous public health issue.
+Symptoms of malaria overview The most common infectious tropical disease is Malaria and an enormous public health issue.
 It is a parasitic disease characterized by fever, chills, and anemia caused by the malaria parasite, which is transmitted from one human to another by the bite of infected Anopheles mosquitoes.
-The four malaria parasites that can infect humans: are Plasmodium […]
+The four malaria parasites that can […]

-The RT-PCR, ELISA, and RAPID tests are various diagnostic methods used to detect pathogens or antibodies to the pathogen based on the disease life cycle.
+ELISA test is better than a Rapid or an RT-PCR test The RT-PCR, ELISA, and RAPID tests are various diagnostic methods used to detect pathogens or antibodies to the pathogen based on the disease life cycle.
 The Three Techniques have their own unique sets of advantages and disadvantages, and hence it is vital to make […]

-In India, P.vivax and P.falciparum cause the bulk of Malarial infections.
+Malaria Treatment In India, P.vivax and P.falciparum cause the bulk of Malarial infections.
 While P.vivax is more in the plains, P.falcipraum is prominent more in the forest and peripheral regions.
 As a result, the central India region and North Eastern states have high transmission of Malaria compared to other areas.
-Rugged geographical terrain, regional conflicts, and inadequate […]
+Rugged geographical terrain, regional conflicts, […]

-Both Malaria and Dengue are endemic mosquito-borne diseases.
+Malaria and Dengue Both Malaria and Dengue are endemic mosquito-borne diseases.
 They bring in high rates of mortality and morbidity.
 Their co-infection poses a worldwide public health problem.
 With the increase in ease of globalized travel, the risk has coupled over the years.
-Concurrent infections of Malaria and Dengue occur with their own set of complications.
-Due to […]
+Concurrent infections of Malaria and Dengue occur with their own set of […]